How does this board perform on the ocean?

 It goes as fast as you paddle. ;)

 But usually is not as fast as a hard one.

 Depends on your ability to paddle, but all our customers said it moves fine.

 And we think it is fast enough for a casual user.

 Is it ok to wear shoes/sneakers when using the board?
 Or will shoes/sneakers damage it?

-    In additional, a water shoe that is easy to get on and off.
+In addition, a water shoe that is easy to get on and off.
 You will definitely want to have shoes handy because you will have to usually walk on rocks, sand, concrete when getting in and out of the water.
 Shoes will not hurt the board it has a medium soft foam that you stand on this is for traction and comfort while standing.
-Some people prefer to keep their shoes on while they paddle, for my self, I always remove my shoes and secure them on the board, under the strapping system or clipped to one of the rings via carabineer.
+Some people prefer to keep their shoes on while they paddle, for myself, I always remove my shoes and secure them on the board, under the strapping system, or clipped to one of the rings via carabineer.
 Happy Paddling!